artoolkit/ARToolKit5/AndroidStudioProjects/ARDistanceOpenGLES20Proj/readme.md

-Simple distance measuring project that draws a line between two markers using OpenGLES 2.0
+Simple distance measuring project that draws a line between two markers using OpenGLES 2.0.
+Demonstrates how the correlation between two markers works.
+Demonstrates how one can measure the distance between two markers.

 Preparation: